plotly/academy/_react/1-introduction.md

 <em>(<a target="_blank" href="http://react.jsbin.com/dewoseb/1/edit?js,output">JSBin</a>)</em>

-Now let's increase a number everytime our `Button` is clicked by using an `onClick` handler:
+Now let's increase a number every time a user clicks on our `Button` by using an `onClick` handler:

 ```JS
 class Counter extends React.Component {